aisingapore/kapitan-hull/README.md

 Following the creation of your repository, initialise it with Git, push it to a remote, and follow its `README.md` document for a full guide on its usage.

+## Note on AMD GPUs

+Those who plan to use AMD GPUs and RoCM can check the `rocm` folder and copy the contents into the `{{cookiecutter.repo_name}}` folder before populating your template.
+This is experimental, so official support for this should not be expected any time soon.
+This is also not added to the main template to reduce the confusion of having multiple file variants for the users.